vmware-archive/app-manage/chef-repo/README.md

 Overview
 ========

-This is a NON-TESTED, NON-SUPPORTED, BETA repository of Chef Cookbooks for Pivotal products.
+This is the github repository of Pivotal Chef Cookbooks.
+Please view each individual cookbook for specifics of usage.